 And at some protests, the internet itself trickled down into the real world.
 “OK 𝙱̶𝚘̶𝚘̶𝚖̶𝚎̶𝚛̶ Sanghi,” read a poster, modifying a viral cultural catchphrase to refer to a pejorative word for Modi supporters.
 A 2015 meme in which Gordon Ramsay holds talk show host Julie Chen’s head between two slices of bread while yelling “What are you?” (her response: “an idiot sandwich”) made its way to a poster with Chen’s head replaced by India’s Home Minister and Modi’s right-hand man, Amit Shah.
 A young girl carried a poster of the viral “This Is Fine” meme with the dog engulfed by flames replaced by a caricature of Modi.

-“Fascism fuels creativity,” said Sukhnidh Kaur, a student from Mumbai who is a part of WhatsApp group that is against the new law.
+“Fascism fuels creativity,” said Sukhnidh Kaur, a student from Mumbai who is a part of a WhatsApp group that is against the new law.

 Last week, a 2013 tweet from Modi, long before he became prime minister, suddenly went viral.
 “A question,” it said.
 “Where do you see India in 2020?”